 How to Choose Wood Floor Stain Color and Finish

-Here is the Bona DriFast Stain Color Chart that I looked at to choose a few colors to sample on my floor.
+Above is the Bona DriFast Stain Color Chart that I looked at to choose a few colors to sample on my floor.

 Bona DriFast Stain colors from left to right: Grey, White, Provincial, 1/2 Grey + 1/2 Provincial, Sand Dune, 1/2 Grey + 1/2 Antique Brown, Natural, Antique Brown

-- Every piece of wood will accept color differently – humidity levels, species of wood, type of stain, and what grade of sanding you did during preparations will all affect the finish.
+- Every piece and type of wood will accept color differently – humidity levels, species of wood, type of stain, and what grade of sanding you did during preparations will all affect the finish.
 So always do lots of testing to make sure you like how the color looks on your wood floor.

 He sanded an area of the floor and taped off boxes with painter’s tape.
 In each box he applied different colors of Bona stains I asked to see.